vgkits/vanguard-firmware/reference/tutorial/index.md

 * WS2811 LED displays should have 2.54mm male pins soldered on both ends
 * 4xAA battery packs should have 2.54mm female sockets crimped on the red and black cables

-If you are configuring your own hardware or you want to wipe and reinstall your board with a newer build, follow the steps in _Appendix A_ below.
+If you want to wipe and reinstall your board with a newer build, (or are configuring another supplier's ESP8266/ESP8285 to be a [Vanguard board](https://vgkits.org/blog/projects/vanguard/)) follow the steps in _Appendix A_ below.

 ## Connecting the LED Display